davidcoles/vc5/README.md

 Command line:

 `./vc5 -n -a 10.1.10.100 config.json enp130s0f0 enp130s0f1`

+The binary will detect your VLAN interfaces by looking for devices with IP addreses which are contained in the VLAN mapping in the configuration file.
+If you use separate untagged physical interfaces then this should now work transparently without any extra configuration, just list all of the interfaces on the command line so that the eBPF code is loaded into each of them.

 Because connection state is tracked on a per-core basis (BPF_MAP_TYPE_LRU_PERCPU_HASH), you should ensure that RSS ([Receive